selvjith/nginx_image_tar/README.md

 # nginx_image_tar
-Official copy of docker Nginx image
+Official copy of docker Nginx image - saved as a tar file for local use